Monday, November 26 2018

 A cave of individual note is located there where a spring emerges and particularly floods during the spring rains.
 Greeks who came to stay there dedicated the existing shrine to their idol “Pan,” and “the Nymphs.”
 During the reign of Antiochus the Great (ca. 200 BC), the name of the city was refined to Panion (or Paneion).
 The title remained for the region and would etymologically change to “Paneas.”

-As a side note of particular value for cultural understanding, Pan (meaning “all” in Greek) was the idolatrous god of the wild, untamed mountains, shepherds and flocks, simple music, sexuality, and an association to the Nymphs.
+As a side note of particular value for cultural understanding, Pan (meaning “all” in Greek) was the idolatrous god of the wild, untamed mountains, shepherds and flocks, simple music, sexuality, and an association with the Nymphs.
 He was half goat and half man, whose appearance frightened more than attracted others.
-However, his music on a set of handmade pipes constructed of reeds cut down while pursuing a nymph named Syrinx, was seductive.
+However, his music on a set of handmade pipes constructed of reeds cut down while pursuing a nymph named Syrinx was seductive.
 The sexual focus on Pan’s fiction developed into sordid stories of rape, homosexuality, and bestiality.
 Even the word “nymph (+mania)” is used in psychological terms today in reference to those with sexual addictions.
-The story continues that Pan loved naps even more than his nymphs and disturbing him was at one’s own peril.
-Once angered, Pan could let out a shrieking voice so terrifying, all who heard it would “panic,” hence, the origin of the word.
-Legend stated that the overwhelming feeling of fright one had when lost in the mountain wilderness was actually the presence of Pan.
+The story continues that Pan loved naps even more than his nymphs and disturbing him was at one’s peril.
+Once angered, Pan could let out a shrieking voice so terrifying, that all who heard it would “panic,” hence, the origin of the word.
+Legend stated that the overwhelming feeling of fright one had when lost in the mountain wilderness was the presence of Pan.
 He is the only “god” in Greek mythology to have died.